AnyChart/docs.anychart.com/Basic_Charts/Marker_Chart.md

 ## Overview

-Marker chart (also known as a point chart) is identical to a line chart without the lines.
+Marker chart (otherwise known as a point chart) is identical to a line chart without the lines.
 A marker chart shows only endpoints of segments that make each line up.

 This article explains how to create a basic Marker chart as well as configure settings that are specific to the type.
 See the table below to get a brief overview of the Marker chart's characteristics: